Skip to Main Content

 • Creative Commons - Attribution - Non-Commercial - ShareAlike (CC BY-NC-SA)

-• This license lets others remix, tweak, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms.
+• This license lets others remix, tweak, and build upon your work non-commercially as long as they credit you and license their new creations under identical terms.

-• Creative Commons - Attribution - No Commercial - No Derivatives (CC BY-NC-ND)
+• Creative Commons - Attribution-No Commercial - No Derivatives (CC BY-NC-ND)

 • This license is the most restrictive of the six main licenses, only allowing others to download your works and share them with others as long as they credit you, but they cannot change them in any way or use them commercially.